How To Properly Set Pickup Height

 Why Pickup Height Matters:

 Set to the correct height, your pickup’s magnets create a strong magnetic field that gives your guitar the tone that you love.
 Set too high, and your pickups can push and pull your strings out of tune.
 The Magnetic Field is not optimized when the pickup is set too low.

 This article focuses on pickups that feature Alnico Magnets – think Stratocaster or Telecaster.
-P90-Style pickups really benefit from the entire pickup raised to the optimized height, then fine-tuning the string balance with pole pieces.
+P90-style pickups really benefit from the entire pickup being raised to the optimized height, and then fine-tuning the string balance with pole pieces.
 Split Blades are a different beast: check the video below to see Lindy adjust some Split Blades.

 How To Measure: